Geordie-R/coti-full-node/README.md

 ```

-# Coti Full Node API Retrieve Keys
+# Coti Full Node - Retrieve Seed and Keys
-Are you an exchange and want to retrieve your seed and keys before deleting the keys file?
+Are you an exchange that has used an API key whilst installing and want to retrieve your seed and keys before deleting the keys file?
+Run the following after you have ran the install above.

 ```
 wget -O getkeys.sh https://raw.githubusercontent.com/Geordie-R/coti-full-node/New-API-Integration-v1/getkeys.sh